romeiro-bru/react-animal-shelter/README.md

 ## Animal Shelter

-> Register a recently rescued animal in the shelter
+> You can register a rescued animal in the shelter.
-> <br>
-> Fill in the input fields with information about the animal
 <br>

 <p  align="left">